giantX99/giantX99/README.md

-- 👋 Hi, I’m @giantX99
+- 👋 Hi, my name is Gian Lucca aka @giantX99
-- 👀 I’m interested in gaining more exposure in the computer engineering or possibly electrical engineering field with emphasis in robotics, automation, computer vision, machine learning, and artificial intelligence.
+- 👀 I’m interested in gaining more exposure in robotics, computer vision, machine learning, and artificial intelligence fields.
-- 🌱 I’m currently learning machine learning modeling for classification and object detection.
+- 🌱 I’m currently learning machine learning modeling for classification and object detection as well as object tracking.
+Some of the work that I've published here contains scripts to control the Intel RealSense Stereo cameras, data management and processing for custom datasets, as well as custom trained object detection models like YOLOv7 and MobileNet.
 - 💞️ I’m looking to collaborate on Robotics projects as well as machine learning projects.
-- 📫 You can reach me through my LinkedIn (https://www.linkedin.com/in/gian-lucca-teixeira/) or through my email (gat7hb@umsystem.edu)
+- 📫 Hit me up on LinkedIn or through my email and lets talk about robotics and how it's so important to learn it today's world!! (https://www.linkedin.com/in/gian-lucca-teixeira/) (gat7hb@umsystem.edu)

 <!---
 giantX99/giantX99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.